Cambodia poised for SEA Games with Chinese flavour

 Cambodian medal hopes will be helped by a Thai boycott of the event known locally as Kun Khmer, or more widely called Muay Thai.

-The athletes from 11 nations -- the 10 members of the Association of Southeast Asian Nations (Asean) plus Timor-Leste -- will on Friday night parade their flags through Phnom Penh's 60,000-seater Morodok Techo National Stadium.
+The athletes from 11 nations — the 10 members of the Association of Southeast Asian Nations plus Timor-Leste — will on Friday night parade their flags through Phnom Penh's 60,000-seater Morodok Techo National Stadium.

-A Cambodian swimmer who has cupping therapy marks on his back takes part in a training at Aquatics Centre of the 32nd Southeast Asian (SEA) Games.
-(Photo: Reuters)

-The government in Phnom Penh has put the price tag for the Games, excluding the stadium grant, at US$118 million.
+The government in Phnom Penh has put the price tag for the Games, excluding the stadium grant, at $118 million.